Simmons Ranch

 The Simmons Ranch near Fruitland, Utah dates from 1913.
 It has also been known as Remund Ranch.
-It was listed on the National Register of Historic Places in 1992.
+It was listed on the National Register of Historic Places in 1992, and was delisted in 2024.
 The listing included four log cabin-style contributing buildings and four other contributing structures.

 The ranch is within a canyon of the Strawberry River.
 It was deemed significant as the oldest surviving homestead—and unusual as a successful one—in this area of Duchesne County, Utah, out of "European/American" settlers.
 Ownership for the property was filed in 1913, after the area, formerly part of the Uintah Reservation of the Ute tribe, was opened for non-Indian settlers.
 Charles Simmons did not finalize the patent until 1928 however.